-- The LED status information shown on the Drive Details screen always indicates that the LED is off for LTO-4 Fibre Channel drives running firmware version 8940 or later, all firmware versions for LTO-5 and later generation Fibre Channel drives, and all firmware versions for TS11xx technology drives.
-If you need to determine the state of the LED, use the IBM Tape Diagnostic Tool (ITDT).
-Download and install the software as described in Use the IBM Tape Diagnostic Tool (ITDT) to Retrieve a Drive Dump on page 414. - Make sure you install ITDT on a computer that is connected to the same SAN as the drives in the library. - For TS11xx technology drives, use the MCD to determine the status of the drive (see Interpreting the SCD and MCD Codes).
+Notes: ■ The LED status information shown on the Drive Details screen always indicates that the LED is off for LTO-4 Fibre Channel drives running firmware version 8940 or later, all firmware versions for LTO-5 and later generation Fibre Channel drives, and all firmware versions for TS11xx technology drives.
+If you need to determine the state of the LED, use the IBM Tape

+Retrieve a Drive Dump on page 414.
+Make sure you install ITDT on a computer that is connected to the same SAN as the drives in the library.